Saturday 5th February 2022

 - When official results are determined from the finals, all team members in attendance will receive medals if the team finishes 1st, 2nd or 3rd.
 The same will apply for ribbons for all other teams.

 - State records can be broken by teams in either the heats or final.

 - There will be no records for Field Relays but State Best Performances can be achieved in individual events.

 - Composite Teams are not eligible for Australian Best Performances.

 - In 4 x 200m Relays and Swedish Relays, only athletes in the Under 13, Under 14 and Under 15 teams may wear spikes.

 - In the 4 x 100m Relays, only Under 11 – Under 15 athletes are permitted to wear spikes.
-If in any composite relay the team is made up of Under 10 or younger athletes, no athletes including the Under 11 to Under 15 athletes in that team, are permitted to wear spikes.
+No member of an Under 11 composite relay team may wear spikes if that team contains one or more Under 10 athletes.
+15 athletes in that team, are permitted to wear spikes.